Can I Eat Expired Ice Cream Commercially Frozen All Flavors Including Vanilla Chocolate Strawberry Coffee Butter Pecan Unopened Package?

 What are the food safety risks?

-Ice cream is a perishable product that requires proper storage and handling to prevent foodborne illness.
+Ice cream is a perishable product that requires proper storage and handling to reduce the risk of foodborne illness.
 When stored at improper temperatures, such as above 0°F (-18°C), ice cream can become a breeding ground for harmful bacteria like Listeria monocytogenes.
 Always check for signs of freezer burn or ice crystals, which can affect the texture and flavor of the ice cream.
 Additionally, if the packaging is damaged or compromised, there is a risk of contamination.

 What are some pro storage tips?